carmen-timpau/BBO-Capstone-Project/model_cards/model_card_B.md

 A grid-search style **Standalone Acquisition Function Ablation Study** using a list of [5 acquisition strategies](https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/experiments/week_06/acq_strategies.py), is performed to select the acquisition function to use in next-query prediction.
 The **mean leave-one-out cross-validation (LOOCV) rank‑percentile metric** is implemented as the performance metric used for ranking.
 The best-performing GP kernel for each function identified in the ablation study conducted prior (see above) is selected to model the black-box functions during this ablation study for each unknown function.

+**Dynamic Sobol Sampling Resolution Scaled to Input Dimensionality** is used for continuous-domain next-query candidate generation, with a fixed Sobol seed.

+Function 1 required a specific log10 output pre-transform with a **1e-300 clipping** floor.

 <br>
 <br>